 Lettuce is the easiest vegetable to grow hydroponically.
 That’s why it’s a great vegetable plant for beginners to start with and used in so many hydroponic operations.
 Hydroponic lettuce grows fast, doesn’t take up much space and is easy to maintain.
+Here’s everything you need to know about growing hydroponic lettuce!

 How To Germinate Hydroponic Lettuce Seeds